AlexandrLopes/aws-study-journey/compute/EC2-AutoScaling-Lab.md

 This repository demonstrate the conclusion of the following steps:

-Create your own web server by going through the labs in the order below:
+Create your own Web Server by going through the labs in the order below:

 **Primary:** Auto Scaling, Launch Templates, Creation and configuration of Security Groups **Secondary:** AMIs, Application Load Balancers